numpy/numpy/doc/source/reference/maskedarray.baseclass.rst

    Returns the value used to fill the invalid entries of a masked array.
-   The value is either a scalar (if the masked array has no named fields), or a 0d-ndarray with the same datatype as the masked array if it has named fields.
+   The value is either a scalar (if the masked array has no named fields), or a 0d-ndarray with the same :attr:`dtype` as the masked array if it has named fields.

    The default filling value depends on the datatype of the array: